-14. Penalty notices and prosecutions
+15. Penalty notices and prosecutions

 - Penalty Notices and Prosecutions Under section 444 of the Education Act 1996, if a child of compulsory school age, who is a registered pupil at a school, fails to attend regularly at the school his/her parent(s) are guilty of an offence.
 This applies to both resident and non-resident parents/carers who may both be subject to legal sanctions if their child fails to attend school regularly.
 It also applies to others who may not be the parent but may have day to day care of the child.
 If an absence is not authorised by the school, the pupil's attendance is deemed to be irregular. - Penalty Notices and Prosecution Proceedings are issued to each parent/carer with responsibility for the child and are issued for each child with unauthorised absence.
 For example, in the case of Penalty Notices, if two siblings have unauthorised absence, and there are two parents/carers with responsibility for the pupils, four Penalty Notices would be issued. - Our schools will refer cases of unauthorised absence that meet the threshold for a Penalty Notice or Prosecution to the Local Authority for legal action, unless there are reasonable grounds for not doing so.
 This will include unauthorised absence due to term time holiday or other trips/visits, and other types of unauthorised absence.
 When referring for legal sanctions, the school will show that the parent/carer has been warned they are at risk of a Penalty Notice or other legal sanction.
-The outcome of a referral to the Local Authority may be a Penalty Notice or Prosecution.
+The outcome of a referral to the Local Authority may be a Penalty Notice or Prosecution. - A maximum of two Penalty Notices in any three year period, before prosecution will be considered

-15. Policy monitoring arrangements
+16. Policy monitoring arrangements